handlll-standard/meta/readme.md

-# Moonrating Meta Standards Repository
+# Handlll Meta Standards Repository

-This repository is for building and maintaining Moonrating global meta standards.
+This repository is for building and maintaining Handlll global meta standards.

 ```text
 .